 The accompanying (carve-out) financial statements reflect the assets, liabilities, revenues and expenses, changes in owners' equity and cash flows that were directly applicable to the Business.
 Owners' equity at January 1, 2001 represents the net losses of the Business and Hynix's funding of its investment in the Business, including net cash and other transfers.
-Subsequent changes in Hynix's funding of its investment in the Business' debt arrangement with Hynix.
+Subsequent changes in Hynix's funding of its investment in the Business have been assumed to be funding and repayments of the Business' debt arrangement with Hynix.